 Navi Mumbai Maharashtra, India Travel Guide

 Internet access and Wi-Fi are readily available.
 Most hotels, cafes, and restaurants offer Wi-Fi.
 Public Wi-Fi is limited.
-Mobile data connection is generally reliable and speedy.
+Mobile data connection is for the most part reliable and speedy.

 India Post offices offer postal services.
 Courier services like DTDC, Blue Dart, FedEx, and DHL are accessible.
-Marathi is the official language; Hindi and English are widely spoken.
+Marathi is the official language; Hindi and The english language are widely spoken.

 Basic phrases with pronunciation guides.